 Get-MailboxExportRequest | Remove-MailboxExportRequest

-Here provide respective details like – domain, username, server, location, filename, etc. as per assigned to the account in the Exchange Server for all of the above commands.
+Here provide the respective details like – domain, username, server, location, filename, etc. as per assigned to the account in the Exchange Server for all of the above commands.

-The solutions that are explained above may solve the error or work if it is not much severe.
-Sometimes, Exchange Database files are heavily corrupted or damaged, or permissions have some issues, compatibility problems.
+The solutions which are explained above may solve the error or work if it is not much severe.
+Sometimes, Exchange Database files are heavily corrupted or damaged, or permissions have some issues, or there are compatibility problems.
 So EMS commands are always not sufficient enough to export Exchange EDB data to PST file.
 Also, it would be hard for a non-technical user to execute such technical, complex commands.
 Data loss would be an issue with minor carelessness.
-Only system administrators have the right to perform the execution of the EMS commands.
+And importantly, only system administrators have the right to perform the execution of the EMS commands.
 Exchange administrators and users have option to perform the export of EDB mailboxes to Outlook PST file more conveniently and securely by adopting a perfect professional tool that additionally supports recovery of Exchange mailboxes along with its export to PST and more destinations including Office 365 directly.
 Follow the next section to get an introduction about such EDB recovery tool.

 Better Alternative Solution

-To export Exchange mailboxes to PST, use a professional, third-party Exchange Recovery tool for errorless EDB recovery and migration.
-The tool is incorporated with innovative features with friendly user-interface allowing exporting each file item of Exchange mailbox data to Outlook PST file.
+To export the Exchange mailboxes to PST, use a professional, third-party Exchange Recovery tool for errorless both EDB recovery and migration.
+The tool is incorporated with the innovative features and friendly user-interface allowing exporting each file item of Exchange mailbox data to Outlook PST file.
 One can perform bulk mailboxes migration and even choose data for export via filters.
 The tool extensively supports all Exchange Server and Outlook versions.
 It would be best if user visit the software website to know about this tool in detail.

 The discussion has been made over the error – NewMailboxExportRequest not recognized in Exchange Server, its causes and solutions.
-In the end, it has been experienced that the ultimate quick and easy solution is using a third-party Exchange Recovery tool for export of Exchange mailbox files to Outlook and more destinations flawlessly.
+In the end, it has been experienced that the ultimate quick and easy solution to fix this error is using a third-party tool for the export of Exchange mailbox files to Outlook and more destinations flawlessly.